BjornLuG/rocks/README.md

 ## Install

 This game is only tested with Ruby 2.6.5.
 Higher versions should work.
+Any version lower may break the game.

 Make sure [Bundler](https://bundler.io/) is installed.

 Depending on your OS, [Gosu](https://github.com/gosu/gosu) might need external dependencies for it to work.
 Follow its [installation guide](https://github.com/gosu/gosu/wiki#installation) to get started.